slowernews/wisdom-tldr/chapters/introduction.md

 > *"The world is changed by your example, not by your opinion."  -- Paulo Coelho*

 - The longer you are living on autopilot, the harder the future is going to be.
-- It's not the lack of intelligence, it's the lack of focus that is stopping you.
+- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
 -->

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."